infinix flip

 TNS says Nokia still No. 1 in the Philippines

-A recent study by TNS Philippines showed that Nokia still ranks as the top choice of mobile phone users in the Philippines with 7 out of 10 users owning a Nokia phone.
+A recent study by showed that Nokia still ranks as the top choice of mobile phone users in the Philippines with 7 out of 10 users owning a Nokia phone.
 The same study showed Sony-Ericsson and Samsung also posted huge gains over the last 12 months (thanks to Android?).

 The TNS study was limited to Metro Manila users with a sample size of only 500.